cpagniel/FishOASIS/README_software.md

 When asked to remove fake-hwclock package and disable ntpd deamon, choose yes ("Y").
 When asked to install the QT5 option (i.e., wittyPi GUI), choose no ("N").

+For more details on the wittyPi, [click here](http://www.uugear.com/doc/WittyPi2_UserManual.pdf).

+After the wittyPi software is installed, shutdown the RPi using the command `sudo shutdown -h now`.
+Mount the wittyPi onto the RPi (while the RPi is off).

+Test

 ### gphoto2
 ```
 cd /home/pi